shin-ts/Reekpie/README.md

 Channels:      2
 ```

-^ You use this to re-construct the audio properly.
-Ignore the 'Compression' field as it’s only informal purposes.
+<sup>^ You use this to re-construct the audio properly.
+Ignore the 'Compression' field as it’s only informal purposes.</sup>

 > #### Limitations
 > - **Compression**: ['brotli'][2] or ['zstd'][3] or ['lzma'][4] or no compression at all.